django/asgiref/specs/www.rst

   advertised.
 Optional; defaults to empty list.

-Connection
+Connect - ``receive`` event
-''''''''''
+'''''''''''''''''''''''''''

-Sent when the client initially opens a connection and is about to finish the WebSocket handshake.
+Sent to the application when the client initially opens a connection and is about to finish the WebSocket handshake.

 This message must be responded to with either an *Accept* message or a *Close* message before the socket will pass ``websocket.receive``